neena-da/VBA-challenge/README.md

 ## Task

-* Create a script that will loop through all the stocks for one year and output the following information.
+* To create a script that will loop through all the stocks for one year and output the following information.

   * The ticker symbol.